h-sehee/math308-binary-game/docs/egdd.md

 # Rules

-- If a player drags the wrong ticket to the “CURRENT ORDER” section, their profit goes down (in career mode)
 - If a player drags a part of a dish to the wrong station, their profit goes down
-- If a player successfully completes a dish, their profit goes up
+- If a player successfully completes a dish in the right order, their profit goes up
-- If a player completes a dish out of order, their profit goes down (in career mode)
+- If a player completes a dish out of schedule order, their profit goes down (in career mode) and they receive a message summarizing why
 - The new ticket(s) that appear when a dish is completed will be randomly chosen in no specific order, as it is the job of the scheduler (the player) to choose the order